mersiades/awcentral-api/README.md

 ### Deploying the app

+- Checkout the `master` branch
+- run `./mvnw clean release:prepare`
+  - this get the maven-release-plugin to update the release versions, commit the changes, and push commits to Github
+- run `./mvnw release:clean` to remove all the temporary files `release:perform` generates
 - run `mvn clean package`
-- manually deploy to AWS Elastic Beanstalk environment
+- manually deploy JAR to AWS Elastic Beanstalk environment

+- if you change your mind after running `./mvnw clean release:perform`, you can run `./mvnw release:rollback`.
+  - You may need to manually delete the release tag from Github

 ### Testing the app

 - run `mvn clean install`